 About me

-My grandfather taught me chess when I was 5 years old.
-I won a couple of local chess tournaments during early elementary school.
+I learned chess from my grandpa when I was 5 years old and won a couple of local chess tournaments during early elementary school.
 While training on USACO and ACM ICPC-style problems through national and international programming olympiads, I got exposed to graph theory, computational geometry, dynamic/greedy programming, and data structures early high school years.
 I started my programming journey with Pascal then C++ during those years.

 Professionally, I have been building AI/ML systems since 2015.
-Started my career as a software/data/ML engineer, building ETL jobs, AI/ML models, and online/offline inference APIs for various size of startups in Toronto, ON.
+Started my career building ETL jobs, AI/ML models, and online/offline inference APIs for various size of startups in Toronto, ON.
 I approach AI as an engineering discipline — focused on correctness, scalability, interpretability, and real-world constraints — bridging theoretical foundations with production systems.

 Latest news